joncancode/remind-me/README.md

 # [When Again?](https://when-did-that-happen.herokuapp.com/)

-When Did That Happen...? was created with the clean design of Bootstrap.
+When Again was created with the clean design of Bootstrap.
 It allows you to make a list of dates to remember, either in the past of future, then uses cookies to save this data for a later time.
 It was created with Create-React-App.

 ## Built With